AnubhabB/diff-match-patch-rs/README.md

 - Helper method **pretty_html** provided by this crate is a bit more advanced and allows some configurations to control the generated visuals elements.
 - Well tested
 - Added a `fuzzer` for sanity
+- Exposes the same APIs as [Diff Match Patch](https://github.com/dmsnell/diff-match-patch) with minor changes to make it more idiomatic in Rust.

 ## Usage Examples